-The determination of the Claims Specialist is reversed.
+The determination of the Claims Specialist is modified only as to the Claimant's last day worked.

-C R Morrison, Esq.
+C E Edmonds, Esq.
 Hearing Examiner

 Notice of Right to Request Waiver of Overpayment

 The Department of Labor, Licensing and Regulation may seek recovery of any overpayment received by the Claimant.
 Pursuant to Section 8-809 of the Labor and Employment Article of the Annotated Code of Maryland, and Code of Maryland Regulations 09.32.07.01 through 09.32.07.09, the Claimant has a right to request a waiver of recovery of this overpayment.
 This request may be made by contacting Overpayment Recoveries Unit at 410-767-2404.
 If this request is made, the Claimant is entitled to a hearing on this issue.